STANAG Magazines | Ya got some? Get these rifles!

 Thankfully, the rifle is still easily combat accurate out to 500 yards and beyond with proper ammunition.
 Personally, I find it to be an ideal suppressor host simply because its reduced length and rearward point of balance help negate the additional weight of running a sound suppressor like the Surefire RC2.

 There are plenty of options available today that run these common, inexpensive magazines.
 While the overwhelming majority are simply AR-15s or derivatives of them, there are a few exceptions out there for the discerning collector or enthusiast.
 The four above are among my favorite, but I’d be lying if I said I didn’t also enjoy a run-of-the-mill AR-15 as well.
-But for shooters who either don’t want an AR-15 or simply want a reliable rifle that uses common available magazines, the market is larger than most think.
+But for shooters who either don’t want an AR-15 or simply want a reliable rifle that uses the commonly available STANAG magazine, the market is larger than most think.
 You just have to know where to look.

 Jim is a freelance writer for dozens of firearm publications, the host of the YouTube channel Burst Review and the youngest author to write a cover story for Shotgun News in its 86-years of operation.
 Jim loves anything that goes, ‘boom’ but particularly enjoys military firearms from the Cold War and WW2.
 When he’s not slinging lead downrange he can be round hiking in the mountains with his wife Kim and their vicious attack dog, Peanut.